CoTran: An LLM-based Code Translator using Reinforcement Learning with Feedback from Compiler and Symbolic Execution: Experiments

 {\bf BLEU, CodeBLEU score.} BLEU~\cite{papineni2002bleu} computes the `closeness' with the reference translation through n-gram overlaps.
 CodeBLEU~\cite{ren2020codebleu} additionally checks weighted n-gram match, syntactic AST match (SM) and semantic data-flow match (DM).
 Both range in $[0,100]$.

-{\bf Exact String Match (EM).} $\%$-age of generated codes that exactly match the reference translation.
-Even if the generated codes are compilable and equivalent, EM can be low.
+{\bf Exact String Match (EM).} EM is the percentage of generated codes that exactly match the reference translation.
+It can be low even if the generated codes are compilable and functionally equivalent.

-{\bf Compilation Accuracy (\textit{CompAcc}) and Functional-Equivalence Accuracy (\textit{FEqAcc}).} \textit{CompAcc} is defined as the percentage of generated translations that compile correctly. \textit{FEqAcc} is the percentage of generated translations that are IO equivalent (i.e. for every test-case input, the generated code's output matches) to the source-language code.
+{\bf Compilation Accuracy (\textit{CompAcc}) and Functional-Equivalence Accuracy (\textit{FEqAcc}).} \textit{CompAcc} is defined as the percentage of generated translations that compile correctly. \textit{FEqAcc} is the percentage of generated translations that are IO equivalent to the source-language code w.r.t. a set of human-written test-cases.